richsalz/ietf-rfc3797-code/README.md

 pick the next one on the list, although this is not mentioned in RFC 8713.
 Martin Thomson (NomCom Chair 2023-2024) used a hash-chain for this situation, starting from a private seed and working backwards.
 See RFC 1760 for more details.
-The `extra-seed` program posted by Martin does this.
+The `extra-seed` program posted by Martin does this, and the `-x` flag to `pick` is used to add in this extra seed string.